MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -ExtendedProtectionTokenChecking
-!!!
-Exchange Server 2010

-The ExtendedProtectionTokenChecking parameter defines how you want to use Extended Protection for Authentication on the specified Exchange virtual directory.
-Extended Protection for Authentication isn't enabled by default.
-The available settings are:

-- None Extended Protection for Authentication won't be used.
-Connections between the client and Exchange won't use Extended Protection for Authentication on this virtual directory.
-This is the default setting.

-- Allow Extended Protection for Authentication will be used for connections between the client and Exchange on this virtual directory if both the client and server support Extended Protection for Authentication.
-Connections that don't support Extended Protection for Authentication on the client and server will work, but may not be as secure as a connection using Extended Protection for Authentication.

-If you have a proxy server between the client and the Client Access server that's configured to terminate the client-to-proxy SSL channel, you must also configure one or more Service Principal Names (SPNs) by using the ExtendedProtectionSPNList parameter.

-- Require Extended Protection for Authentication will be used for all connections between clients and Exchange servers for this virtual directory.
-If either the client or server doesn't support Extended Protection for Authentication, the connection between the client and server will fail.
-If you set this option, you must also set a value for the ExtendedProtectionSPNList parameter.

-If you have a proxy server between the client and the Client Access server that's configured to terminate the client-to-proxy SSL channel, you must also configure one or more SPNs using the parameter ExtendedProtectionSPNList.

-To learn more about Extended Protection for Authentication, see Understanding Extended Protection for Authentication.

-!!!
-Exchange Server 2013

-The ExtendedProtectionTokenChecking parameter defines how you want to use Extended Protection for Authentication on the specified Exchange virtual directory.
-Extended Protection for Authentication isn't enabled by default.
-The available settings are:

-- None: Extended Protection for Authentication isn't used.
-Connections between the client and Exchange don't use Extended Protection for Authentication on the virtual directory.
-This is the default value.

-- Allow: Extended Protection for Authentication is used for connections between the client and Exchange on the virtual directory if both the client and server support it.
-Connections that don't support Extended Protection for Authentication on the client and server will work, but may not be as secure as a connection using Extended Protection for Authentication.

-- Require: Extended Protection for Authentication is used for all connections between clients and Exchange servers for this virtual directory.
-If either the client or server doesn't support it, the connection between the client and server will fail.
-If you use this value, you also need to set a value for the ExtendedProtectionSPNList parameter.

-Note:

-If you use the value Allow or Require, and you have a proxy server between the client and the Client Access server that's configured to terminate the client-to-proxy SSL channel, you also need to configure one or more Service Principal Names (SPNs) using the ExtendedProtectionSPNList parameter.

-!!!
-Exchange Server 2016

 The ExtendedProtectionTokenChecking parameter defines how you want to use Extended Protection for Authentication on the virtual directory.
 Extended Protection for Authentication isn't enabled by default.
 Valid values are:

 - None: Extended Protection for Authentication isn't be used on the virtual directory.
 This is the default value.